boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

 When using the FCI method (:ref:`sec-fci`), parallel boundary conditions must be applied to the parallel slices using `bndry_par_yup` and `bndry_par_ydown`, or `bndry_par_all` to set both together.
-The only option suitable for FCI currently implemented is ``parallel_dirichlet_interp``.
 It is suggested, at least if there are boundaries in the y-direction of the grid, to set ``bndry_yup = none`` and ``bndry_down = none`` to skip unnecessary operations on y-boundary cells of the base variable.
 For example, for an evolving variable